-Before servicing fan lock out and tag out all power to the unit.
+Before servicing fans, lock out and tag out all power to the unit.
 Fans or belts can cause severe personal injury or death.

-Do not open the hinged access door and screw-fastened access panels while the unit is operating.
-Moving parts and strong suction forces can severe personal injury or death.
+Do not open the hinged access door and screw-fastenerd access panels while the unit is operating.
+Moving parts and strong suction forces can cause severe personal injury or death.